whichapp/android-developer-test/README.md

 - Present users.json in table view
 - Send User Id from table view to detailed view
 - Present user-details.json in detailed view
-- Create buttin in detaild view to send email to selected user using default email application
+- Create button in detaild view to send email to selected user using default email application
 - Final testing and debugging

 ### Footnote